 This is a great question - and in the United States there are two major camps right now with very different answers.
 On one side are proponents of Vaginal Birth After Cesarean (usually abbreviated VBAC and pronounced vee-back).
 On the other are those who feel that the risks are too high and that an elective or scheduled c-section is the best option for a mother who had already undergone the procedure in the past.
 The risk to which they refer is uterine rupture.

 If you don't want another c-section - a good first stop is the International Cesarean Awareness Network (ICAN).
-I especially like their paper: My hospital is currently not allowing VBAC and forcing me to have a cesarean; what are my options?.
+I especially like their paper: My hospital is not allowing VBACs.

 VBAC stands for Vaginal Birth After Cesarean.
 It is usually pronounced vee-back.
 See more details in the answer to 'Will I have to have another c-section if I have another child?' above.